 The electronic devices and electrical items you’re allowed to take on a flight depend on the country and airport you’re travelling to the UK from.

 Some airlines might also have different restrictions.
 Check with your airline before you travel if you’re not sure about what you can take as hand luggage.

-Flights to the UK from Turkey, Lebanon, Jordan, Egypt and Saudi Arabia
+Flights to the UK from Lebanon and Saudi Arabia

 You must put all phones, laptops, tablets and e-readers - and some accessories that can be used with them - in your hold luggage if they’re larger than any of these measurements: